fauconjona/infinity/readme.md

 # Planned

--Add AI Possibilities
+ - Add AI Possibilities
--Add a wiki for maps
+ - Add a wiki for maps